 Consider the wider environment, what filters does it bring?

 Probe with empathy, respect and curiosity to validate your understanding

 Learn first – Be curious, what is their purpose?

 Smart hiring: smart hiring is a part of a business blueprint.
 Use a hiring assessment tool such as ones developed by Myers-Briggs, Business DNA, or Hogan.
 And, ask candidates do a small project to prove their skills.
 A financial consulting firm requires candidates to present a business valuation before offering them a position.

 So, evaluate your hiring process.
 Consider what you need to make it more efficient & hire passionate candidates only.
 You may even benefit from incorporating procedures, similar to these Mississippi background checks, into your hiring process as well.
 Even though you should probably do it anyway, knowing everything there is to know about potential candidates before hiring them can help you to narrow down the field of applicants further.
 So the bottom line is, you don’t just hire people with self-confidence, you hire people who are smart, passionate, and who have passed all of your other requirements, like the background checks.

 3. Entrepreneurs are Passionate about Their Work

-Passion is an essential ingredient in entrepreneur’s journey.
+Passion is an essential ingredient in an entrepreneur’s journey.
 One can’t simply build a company worth millions without passion.
-We all know entrepreneurs have to work late night for success, to understand their market, the only thing that keeps them going is passion, at that time.
+We all know entrepreneurs have to work late at night for success, to understand their market, the only thing that keeps them going is passion, at that time.

-Can you imagine a person to start a business without passion and interest?
+Can you imagine a person starting a business without passion and interest?
 No, you can’t.
 You’ll face many obstacles; you’ll fail but the only thing that will keep you going will be PASSION.
-So, make sure possess this character in you entrepreneur characteristics.
+So, make sure to possess this character in your entrepreneur characteristics.